romanovichim/TonFunClessons_Eng/9lesson/ninthlesson.md

 - from Builder create Cell (cell)
 - Write the resulting cell to the register

-We will do this again with the help of [FunC standard library functions] (https://ton.org/docs/#/func/stdlib).
+We will do this again with the help of [FunC standard library functions](https://ton.org/docs/#/func/stdlib).

 `begin_cell()` - create a Builder for the future cell `end_cell()` - create a Cell (cell) `set_data()` - write the cell to register c4